Sertinell/RepData_PeerAssessment1/PA1_template.md

 #### Devise a strategy for filling in all of the missing values in the dataset.

-I would drop those days from the data set, but the assigment ask to fill their value.
+I would drop those days from the data set, but the assignment ask to fill their value.
 We fill them with **the average value per interval calculated previously**.

 #### Create a new dataset that is equal to the original dataset but with the missing data filled in.

-We are going to generate a vector that repeats the averaged values 61 times, and then assign its value to every NA value in the _activitydata_ dataset.
+We are going to generate a vector that repeats the averaged values 61 times, and then assign its value to every NA value in the _activitydata_ data set.

 ```r